 Find and switch to a better energy deal in minutes

 British Gas is part of the Centrica Group, which was formed following the merger of British Gas plc in 1997.
-British Gas also operates under the names Scottish Gas in Scotland and Nwy Prydain in Wales.
+British Gas also operates under the names Scottish Gas in Scotland.

 In August 2017, after freezing prices for six months, British Gas announced it would raise electricity prices by 12.5% on its standard plan customers.
 This price rise would take effect 15 September.

 “It’s time switch supplier and send a message that price rises like these just aren’t acceptable.

 “Seven in 10 households are overpaying for their energy on expensive standard tariffs, yet within ten minutes they could switch and save hundreds of pounds – as well as protect themselves against further hikes by fixing their tariff.”

 Previously, in February 2017, British Gas had announced it would extend its price freeze until August 2017.
 This news came after three other big six suppliers — EDF Energy, ScottishPower and npower — had announced price rises of 1.8%, 7.8% and 9.8%, respectively.